percona/pmm-doc/docs/how-to/configure.md

 ### Configure metrics resolution per-service

-While changing the metrics resolution in the settings tab applies to all services, starting from v2.42.0 you can also configure metrics resolutions on a per-service basis by setting the resolution settings for each exporter individually via the API.
+While changing the metrics resolution in the settings tab applies to all services, starting from v2.42.0 you can also configure metrics resolutions on a per-service basis by setting the `metrics_resolutions` settings for each exporter individually via the "[Change Agent Attributes](https://percona-pmm.readme.io/reference/changeagent)" API (see below for an example).

 Customizing the resolution settings for individual services enables you to fine-tune your PMM setup to balance data granularity and resource consumption.